open-webrtc-toolkit/owt-server/doc/servermd/Server.md

  - W3C WebRTC Working Group: http://www.w3.org/2011/04/webrtc/
  - WebRTC Open Project: http://www.webrtc.org

-# 2 MCU Installation {#Conferencesection2}
+# 2 OWT Server Installation {#Conferencesection2}

 ## 2.1 Introduction {#Conferencesection2_1}

-This section describes the system requirements for installing the MCU server, and the compatibility with its client.
+This section describes the system requirements for installing the OWT server, and the compatibility with its client.

 > **Note**:    Installation requirements for the peer server are described in <a href="#Conferencesection5">section 5</a> of this guide.

 ## 2.2 Requirements and compatibility {#Conferencesection2_2}

-Table 2-1 describes the system requirements for installing the MCU server.
-Table 2-2 gives an overview of MCU compatibility with the client.
+Table 2-1 describes the system requirements for installing the OWT server.
+Table 2-2 gives an overview of OWT server compatibility with the client.

 **Table 2-1.
 Server requirements**
 Application name|OS version
 -------------|--------------
-MCU server|CentOS* 7.6, Ubuntu 18.04/16.04 LTS
+OWT server|CentOS* 7.6, Ubuntu 18.04/16.04 LTS

 The GPU-acceleration can only be enabled on CentOS version.

-If you want to set up video conference service with H.264 codec support powered by non GPU-accelerated MCU server, OpenH264 library is required.
+If you want to set up video conference service with H.264 codec support powered by non GPU-accelerated OWT server, OpenH264 library is required.
 See [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) section for more details.

-If you want to set up video conference service powered by GPU-accelerated MCU server through Intel® Media SDK, please follow the below instructions to install server side SDK on CentOS* 7.6 where the video-agents run.
+If you want to set up video conference service powered by GPU-accelerated OWT server through Intel® Media SDK, please follow the below instructions to install server side SDK on CentOS* 7.6 where the video-agents run.

 If you are working on the following platforms with the integrated graphics, please install Intel® Media SDK.